Gateway Center Programs

 - The Adult Development Center (ADC), 850 Congress Ave.
 Pacific Grove

-The Adult Development Center was established to provide training in the areas of self help skills, socialization, sensory awareness, self-advocacy, arts and crafts skills and community integration for adults with developmental disabilities.
+The Adult Development Center was established to provide training in the areas of self help skills, socialization, sensory awareness, self-advocacy, arts and crafts skills and community integration for adults with intellectual disabilities.
 Some of the participants are unable to walk or perform other basic ambulatory skills, however they undertake their training with enthusiasm.
 The Adult Development Center operates at a staffing ratio of 4 consumers to

 1 staff member.